 Difficulty: Moderate

-Highlights: Well-defined trail along the ridge line offers views of Wasootch Creek and the Nakiska Ski Hill.
+Highlights: A well-defined trail along the ridge line offers views of Wasootch Creek and the Nakiska Ski Hill.
 It becomes a scramble near the end and most people turn around when the going gets tough.
 I hear it’s a good one to snowshoe or hike in the winter if you’ve got ice cleats and go prepared.

-9. Opal Ridge South, Kananaskis Country
+9. Opal Ridge South

 More of a scramble at times than a hike so you’re less likely to see people on this one.
 Lots of variety and a high possibility of wildlife.